mvolkmann/blog/src/smalltalk.md

 ### Inspect Windows

 Inspect windows display all the instance variables of a specific object.
-Select an object reference or place the cursor immediately after it and press cmd-i (Inpect it).
+To open one, select an object reference or place the cursor immediately after it and press cmd-i (Inpect it).

 <img alt="Cuis Inspect window" style="width: 40%"
   src="/blog/assets/cuis-inspect-window.png?v={{pkg.version}}">

-Click the name of an instance variable in the top left pane to displays its current value in the top right pane.
+Clicking an item in the top left pane, displays related information in the top right pane.

+- Click "self" to display the class name of the object.
+- Click "all inst vars" to display a list of all instance variables and their values.
+- Click the name of an instance to display its current value.

-Use the bottom pane to enter and execute Smalltalk expressions where `self` refers to the object being inspected.
+The bottom pane can be used to enter and execute Smalltalk expressions.
+Instance variables can be directly accessed and where `self` refers to the object being inspected.
+For example, when the object is a morph:

+- To get the value of the `color` instance variable, enter `color` or `self color` and press cmd-p (Print it).
-For example, when the object is a morph, enter `self color: Color red` and press cmd-d (Do it), or enter `self color` and press cmd-p (Print it).
+- To set the value of the `color` instance variable, enter `color := Color red` or `self color: Color red` and press cmd-d (Do it).

-Instance variables can be directly set in the bottom pane using assignment instead of sending a message.
-For example: `color := Color red`.

 Inspector windows are live, so changes made to the instance variables are reflected.